mwanjiru12/react-hooks-fetch-crud-code-along/README.md

     the ID
 - Update Z state
-  - Send the clicked item to the `ShoppingList` component, and set state by creating a new array in which the deleted item has been filtered out
+  - Send the clicked item to the `ShoppingList` component, and set state by creating a new array by filtering out the deleted item from the list

 ## Conclusion

 Synchronizing state between a client-side application and a server-side application is a challenging problem!
-Thankfully, the general steps to accomplish this in React are the same regardless of what kind of action we are
+Thankfully, the general steps to remember to accomplish this in React are the same regardless of what kind of action we are performing:
-performing:

 - When X event occurs
 - Make Y fetch request